This Beef and Broccoli Bake is a super easy dinner casserole! Keto, paleo and gluten-free, you’ll be done cooking in

 Salt and pepper (to taste)

-Cayenne pepper (a few shakes optional, if you like it spicy)
+Cayenne pepper or red pepper flakes (a few shakes optional, if you like it spicy)

 Rinse and trim the broccoli.
 Using a cutting board, cut it into small florets.

-Take out a large frying pan and heat your butter.
+Take out a large skillet and heat your butter.
 Brown the ground beef on medium-high heat and season it to taste with the spices of your choice in the ingredients list.
 I usually just do a dash of each and then taste it once all of the beef is cooked through.
 You’ll be adding more seasoning in a minute.

 Add the broccoli to the cooked ground beef and season everything with another dash of spices.
 Stir everything together to make sure that the spices have mixed through.

 Spray a casserole dish or au gratin dish with nonstick cooking spray.
 Place your ground beef mixture into the dish.
 Top the beef and broccoli with your favorite shredded cheese and broil it in the oven for about four minutes.

-If you’d prefer not to use the oven, you will be able to get some melty cheese going on top of the beef and broccoli without it (just because of how hot it will be after cooking), but the oven is what creates the cheesy crispiness.
+If you’d prefer not to use the oven, you will still be able to get some melted cheese going on top of the beef and broccoli without it (just because of how hot it will be after cooking), but the oven is what creates the cheesy crispiness.
 Serve hot and enjoy!